-And boy is it raining in Europe.
-Being a contrarian investor is a no-brainer for many of the top investors in the world.
+Being a contrarian investor is a no-brainer for many of the world’s top investors.
 It’s just the nature of the business.
-But being contrarian isn’t always a good idea, nor is it always necessary to be successful.
+But being a contrarian isn’t always a good idea, nor is it always necessary in order to be a successful investor.

 Value for money

 When I go shopping (a rare event) I want value for money.
 Value investing and value for money share the word value for a good reason.
 Value investing is value for money investing.

 If there are two shops selling the same shoe, I buy the cheaper one.
 If there are two stocks offering the same dividend and the same growth rate, I buy the cheaper one (the one with the higher yield in other words).

 But you don’t have to be a contrarian to buy tomatoes on the cheap, nor do you have to be a contrarian to buy the cheaper pair of shoes.
 You just have to watch out for bargains and to know the difference between value and price.